 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting|

-How do I water Endless Summer Twist-N-Shout Hydrangea?
+How often do I water Endless Summer Twist-N-Shout Hydrangea?

 How do I Prune Endless Summer Twist-N-Shout Hydrangea?